camunda/camunda/docs/src/operate-deployment-guide/schema-and-migration.md

 #### Configure migration

 Automatic migration is enabled by default.
-It can be enabled/disabled by set configuration key `camunda.operate.migrationEnabled` to true/false.
+It can be enabled/disabled by set configuration key to true or false:

+`camunda.operate.migration.migrationEnabled`

+To specify previous/source version use configuration key:

+ `camunda.operate.migration.sourceVersion`

+If no *sourceVersion* is defined Operate tries to detect the previous version.

 #### Example for migrate in Kubernetes